-Note: Students transferring to ASU in Accountancy should take two of the following courses in meeting the general education requirements: a transfer course in Sociology; Psychology; COM230 or COM225.
-If students do not take these prior to transfer, they may need to take additional hours to meet ASU graduation requirements.
+Note: Students transferring to ASU in Accountancy should take two of the following courses: Sociology with [SB] value, Psychology with [SB] value, and COM230 or COM225.
+If students do not take these prior to transfer, they may need to take additional hours to meet ASU requirements.